CAMPSITE ACTIVITIES-Watch this section for updates!

 (horn/trumpet) in praises to the King!
 We'll also have instructors to help you

 learn how to sound it.
-One shofar per family, available for a donation or
+Available for a donation or

 Tassel making party -